Regents Professor of Anthropology

 Prentiss, Anna Marie and Ian Kuijt, 2012.
 People of the Middle Fraser Canyon: An Archaeological History.
 University of British Columbia Press, Vancouver.

 Helen and Winston Cox Educational Excellence Award 2003

 Regents Professor of Anthropology 2018

 Archaeological Method and Theory; Evolutionary Theory; Hunter-Gatherers; Lithic Technology; Archaeology and ethnology of the Great Plains, Pacific Northwest and Western Arctic Regions of North America.

 Anthropological archaeology, evolutionary archaeology, human ecology; North America, Pacific Rim; lithic technology

 Have taught college level classes since 1990.
 Teaching at 100-600 levels at The University of Montana since 1996.

 Dr. Prentiss is engaged in archaeological research in British Columbia, Canada.
 She is a member of the research team "Lives of Bronze Age Women" at the Danish National Museum, Copenhagen, Denmark.
+She is also a research team member on the project, "Emergency Monitoring of CLimate Change Impacts upon Archeological Degredation and Cultural Heritage in Northeast Greenland" based at Aarhus University, Aarhus, Denmark.
 She was visiting scholar at the McDonald Institute for Archaeological Research, University of Cambridge during 2018.

 Society for American Archaeology